A six-figure writer on the top financial mistakes you’re making as a freelancer and how to fix them, fast.

 However, increasing income is only one part of the equation.
 Managing it when it comes in is the other part.
 And that’s sometimes the hardest part for freelancers because the money that comes in often comes in fits and spurts and is so unpredictable that it can be hard to stick to a budget or make any kind of true estimation as to what to put away into retirement funds.

-You’re learning everything you possibly can on how to make money as a freelancer.
+You’re learning everything you can on how to make money as a freelancer.

 But are you also learning how to hold on to it?

-Most freelance writers, you may not be shocked to discover, don’t have separate business accounts, projected income statements, or even a grasp on their basic cash flow for the month.
+Most freelance writers, it might not shock you to discover, don’t have separate business accounts, projected income statements, or even a grasp on their basic cash flow for the month.